stanchev89/myQuiz/README.md

 Open Rest-api to install rest-api dependencies and run 'npm install'.
 Default database URL is set on: "mongodb://localhost:27017/quiz" listening on port: 3000 //"http://localhost:3000"// Run `ng serve` in "Quiz frontend" directory for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+If you want to use ready database with english questions follow this:
 Dump files needed for mongodump are in "quizDB-dump" directory.
 You can read more about mongodump here: https://docs.mongodb.com/database-tools/mongodump/#bin.mongodump